 Some hearing instrument users have reported a buzzing sound in their hearing instrument when they are using mobile phones, indicating that the mobile phone and hearing instrument may not be compatible.

-According to the ANSI C63.19 standard (ANSI C63.19-2007 American National Standard Methods of Measurement of Compatibility Between Wireless Communications Devices and Hearing Aids), the compatibility of a particular hearing instrument and mobile phone can be predicted by adding the rating for the hearing instrument immunity to the rating for the mobile phone emissions
+The ANSI C63.19 standard determines the prediction of compatibility between a specific hearing instrument and a mobile phone by: adding the numerical value of the rating for the hearing instrument immunity to the numerical value of the rating for the mobile phone emissions.
+A sum of 4 would indicate that the combination of wireless device and hearing instrument is usable; a combined rating that equals at least 5 would provide normal use;